pavan-uppari/sde_sheet/docs/binary_search/bs.md

 ## Nth root of an integer

-**Problem Statement**: You are given two positive integers 'n' and 'm'.
+**❓**: You are given two positive integers 'n' and 'm'.
 You have to return the 'nth' root of 'm', i.e. 'm(1/n)'.
 If the 'nth root is not an integer, return -1.

 **Example**:
 3 27